Laser communication in space

 Laser communication in space is the use of free-space optical communication in outer space.
 Communication may be fully in space (an inter-satellite laser link) or in a ground-to-satellite or satellite-to-ground application.
 The main advantage of using laser communications over radio waves is increased bandwidth, enabling the transfer of more data in less time.

-In outer space, the communication range of free-space optical communication is currently of the order of hundreds of thousands of kilometers,.
+In outer space, the communication range of free-space optical communication is currently of the order of hundreds of thousands of kilometers.
 Laser-based optical communication has been demonstrated between the Earth and Moon and it has the potential to bridge interplanetary distances of millions of kilometers, using optical telescopes as beam expanders.

 Demonstrations and tests

 Before 1990

 On 20 January 1968, the television camera of the Surveyor 7 lunar lander successfully detected two argon lasers from Kitt Peak National Observatory in Arizona and Table Mountain Observatory in Wrightwood, California.

-1991-2000
+1991–2000

 In 1992, the Galileo probe proved successful one-way detection of laser light from Earth as two ground-based lasers were seen from 6000000 km by the out-bound probe.

-The first successful laser-communication link from space was carried out by Japan in 1995 between the JAXA's ETS-VI GEO satellite and the 1.5 m National Institute of Information and Communications Technology (NICT)s optical ground station in Tokyo achieving 1 Mbit/s.
+The first successful laser-communication link from space was carried out by Japan in 1995 between the NASDA's ETS-VI GEO satellite and the 1.5 m National Institute of Information and Communications Technology (NICT)s optical ground station in Tokyo achieving 1 Mbit/s.